woocommerce/grow/packages/github-actions/actions/get-plugin-releases/README.md

-# Get latest releases versions from a specific WordPress.org plugin or from WordPress core
+# Get the latest release versions of a specific plugin from WordPress.org or GitHub repository

 This action provides the following functionality for GitHub Actions users:

-- Get L-x release versions via GitHub job
+- Get L-x release versions from WordPress.org or GitHub API via GitHub Actions

 ## Usage